Why do People Pray?

 more interested in answering your prayers.
 The Bible isn't like

 other books where you have to start at the beginning.
-Try reading the book of John first.
+Try reading the book of Matthew first.
 Get closer to God

 and he will come closer to you.